lukiwieser/word-descrambler/README.md

 ﻿# Word Descrambler

-A small script to descramble a word whos letters were reordered randomly.
+A small script to descramble a word whose letters were reordered randomly.

 Example: **bsmlecra** => **scramble**

-## Get started
+## Get Started

 This project requires [Python 3](https://www.python.org/downloads/) to be installed on your machine.